Star Trek director boldly goes to conquer non sci-fi fans

 But then he worked out how to make Star Trek appeal to a broader audience, by forgetting its creaking legacy and focusing on the drama.

-His first attempt to "reboot" the epic with 2009's "Star Trek" was a critical success, though analysts were disappointed with foreign box office sales of about $130 million (83.9 million pounds).
+His first attempt to "reboot" the epic with 2009's "Star Trek" was a critical success, though analysts were disappointed with foreign box office sales of about $130 million.

 Now he is hoping to push even further towards the final frontier with the 3D sequel "Star Trek Into Darkness", the 12th in the series, opening in Britain on May 9 and the United States on May 17.